Aviation Risk Management Skills Always Need Refining

 A person who excels in aviation risk management never stops honing their skills.
 Whether they are attending SMS training courses or acquiring another rating, these self-motivated learners are actively seeking to take their skills to the next level.

 Learning and practicing new skills shouldn’t stop after a person passes their check ride.
 A successful and safe pilot is always using and continuing their training.
 These proactive pilots are actively searching out new information from a wide variety of sources, such as

 - safety newsletters,

 - lessons learned libraries.

 Complacency Becomes Recipe for Disaster

-Becoming complacent and overly confident can be recipes for disaster.
+Becoming complacent and overly confident can be a recipe for disaster.
 A seasoned pilot who is successful in risk management will remember that anything can happen and stay prepared.
 Practicing emergency procedures, even though they may be rarely used, is important for keeping skills sharp.

-Policies and procedures change as well, so keeping up on current rules and practices is also essential.
+Policies and procedures change as well, so keeping up with current rules and practices is also essential.